Product Development Strategy Defined

 Product strategy turns the vision into a roadmap

 Product managers take part in a number of strategic planning activities.
-Every company has different planning practices, but I’ve noticed some commonalities amongst the highest performing digital companies.
-These companies have an audacious vision, a roadmap that defines what products and features to build to achieve that vision, and a product strategy that describes how product development fits into the business strategy and company vision.
+Every company has different planning practices, but I’ve noticed some commonalities among the highest performing digital companies.
+These companies have an audacious vision, a roadmap that defines what products and features to build to achieve that vision, and a product development strategy that describes how product development fits into the business strategy and company vision.

 The company vision is typically set by the Chief Executive Officer, potentially with help from a Chief Product Officer or other c-level executives.
 The vision describes the ultimate impact the company will have in the world.

 In our episode, “Crafting a Vision is Product Management,” Blade Kotelly, Leader of the Advanced Concept Lab at Sonos, said that the vision should be at the bounds of what’s imaginable while still speaking to customer needs.
-“The best vision always speaks to enduring human needs”, he said.
+“The best vision always speaks to enduring human needs,” he said.
 He elaborated, saying that if the vision is too fantastical, it’s not actionable.
 But if it’s too specific, there isn’t room to iterate based on customer feedback.

 IKEA’s vision is to “to create a better everyday life for the many people.”
 This vision is not specific to the product they offer today (furniture) and is not something that can be definitively defined as achieved in the near future.
 It’s a north-star that inspires employees and customers.

-The product strategy is typically set by the Head of Product.
+The product development strategy is typically set by the Head of Product.
 The product strategy describes how product management will help the company achieve the company vision and business goals.

 When I interviewed Steven Haines, Author of the Product Manager’s Survival Guide and former Senior Director of Product Management at Oracle, he described how developing a product strategy fits into a product manager’s role: